itllsendamsg/ideas/readme.md

 https://flic.kr/p/2pnYrtR

-5. Taking into consideration all the above-mentioned inspirations that resulted from the research, i.e.
+6. Taking into consideration all the above-mentioned inspirations that resulted from the research, i.e.
-   1. This research provided me with an inspiration for the User  Software Efficient and Ergonomic Interaction.
+   **1. This research provided me with an inspiration for the User  Software Efficient and Ergonomic
+      Interaction.**
+   **2. This research was a groundbreaking moment in my life.
+Everything that had led to it and everything
+      that has happened ever since that moment is going to reach far beyond the scope of this readme file and has its impact till the end of my life.**
-   2. This research provided me with an inspiration for the User  Software Maximally Meaning Rich and Cost-effective Data Transmission.
+   **3. This research provided me with an inspiration for the User  Software Maximally Meaning Rich
+      and Cost-effective Data Transmission.**
-   3. This research provided me with an inspiration for the blueprint of the MedPick+ project, consequently, leading to the evolution stages of the Ideas project i.e.
+   **4. This research provided me with an inspiration for the blueprint of the MedPick+ project, consequently,
+      leading to the evolution stages of the Ideas project i.e.
-      MedPick+ project  ENHKX Med+) ) ) Drone project ideas project
-   4. This project provided me with an inspiration for a reasonable reuse of the already available resources and solutions
+      MedPick+ project  ENHKX Med+) ) ) Drone project ideas project** **5.
+This project provided me with an inspiration for a reasonable reuse of the already available resources and solutions.**

 They enabled me to gradually translate my previous conclusions from the academic research into the real world solutions where Java has become the technology of choice and the tool used in order to materialise my dreams about the functional application that would encompass all these previous experiences into a functional technological solution.

 https://flic.kr/p/2pnYBxd
 https://flic.kr/p/2pnZtze